Noli Me Tángere (novel): Pilósopo Tasyo

 Also known as Don Anastasio, he was a former student of philosophy.
 His wealthy mother, not wanting him to forget God, presented him with the choice of entering the priesthood or leaving college.
 He leaves college, marries his sweetheart, but loses her and his mother in the same year.
 To ensure he does not fall into depression or vice, he devotes his time on his books and in so doing neglects the wealth his mother left for him.
 He writes using an invented form of alphabet that is based on the Tagalog language, hoping that the future generations may be able to decipher it.
+In Lacson-Locsin's translation, his name is spelled as Tasio.

 Doña Victorina

-Doña Victorina de los Reyes de de Espadaña, commonly known as Doña Victorina, is an ambitious Filipina who classifies herself as a Spaniard and mimics Spanish ladies by putting on heavy makeup.
+Doña Victorina de los Reyes de Espadaña, commonly known as Doña Victorina, is an ambitious Filipina who classifies herself as a Spaniard and mimics Spanish ladies by putting on heavy makeup.
 The novel narrates Doña Victorina's younger days: she had many admirers, but she spurned them all because none of them were Spaniards.
 Later on, she met and married Don Tiburcio de Espadaña, an official of the customs bureau ten years her junior.
 However, their marriage is childless.

 Her husband assumes the title of medical "doctor" even though he never attended medical school; using fake documents and certificates, Tiburcio illegally practices medicine.
 Tiburcio's usage of the title Dr. consequently makes Victorina assume the title Dra. (doctora, female doctor).
 Apparently, she uses the whole name Doña Victorina de los Reyes de de Espadaña, with double de to emphasize her marital name.
 She seems to feel that this awkward titling makes her more "sophisticated."